 Always follow the bearing manufacturer's recommended lubrication schedule.
-If none is available, use the following general schedule.
+If none is available, use the following general schedule:

 - a.
-Under average conditions where ambient temperatures do not exceed 120°F., lubrication is required 1 to 2 times a year. - b.
-In dirt laden atmospheres or where there is a temperature range of 120°F to 150°F, lubrication is required from 3 to 6 times a year. - c.
-Under extreme temperature conditions and extremely dirty atmospheres, lubrication should be at least once or twice a month.
+Under average conditions where ambient temperatures do not exceed 120°F, lubrication is required 1 to 2 times a year. - b.
+In dirt laden atmospheres where there is a temperature range of 120°F to 150°F, lubrication is required from 3 to 6 times a year. - c.
+Under extreme temperature conditions and extremely dirty atmospheres, lubrication should be scheduled at least once or twice a month. - d.
+Belt drive units maximum temperature should not exceed 160°F. Direct driven models have temperature range stamped on motor.